SeikaHirori/project-trial-lens/_docs/sessionNotes.md

     - This needs to be corrected by client for accuracy.
 Things that needs to be corrected:
         - Spherical Equivalent
         - Full spherocylindral correction

+- NEXT TIME, work on:
+    - Immplementing logic for Trial Lens for RETs, Hyperopic and Emmetropic